fxru/blam-metadata/BLAMBundleRepository.md

 [Back to Top](#blam-bundle-repository) | [Back to BundleAdministrativeInfo](#bundleadministrativeinfo)

 #### RightsHolder
-**Description:** The RightsHolder component contains informatin about the individual or institution owning or managing the rights over the resource.
+**Description:** The RightsHolder component contains information about the individual or institution owning or managing the rights in regard to the resource.

 	Number of occurrences:		1-unbounded